Antisocial Personality Disorder Treatment

 Erratic or inappropriate discipline.
 Antisocial parents often lack the motivation to watch over their children.
 They may be uninvolved.
 Or they might be unavailable to appropriately discipline their children.

 Adopted children.
 If an adopted or foster child is deprived of significant emotional bond, they could have difficulty forming trusting relationships.
 Researchers say this may make them prone to developing antisocial personality disorder.

 Growing up in a disturbed home – With lack of consistent discipline, a child growing up in a disturbed home may have little regard for rules and regulations.
 Lacking good role models, the child may use aggression to solve disputes, fail to develop empathy and wind up emotionally injured.

 Antisocial children choose similar children as playmates – Aggressive children are often rejected by their peers, leading them to choose to be with other children who also behave aggressively.
 Such relationships encourage and reward aggression and other antisocial behavior.

 Child abuse – Studies have shown that children who were abused are more likely than others to display antisocial behavior.
 One theory is that abuse becomes a learned behavior that parents pass on to their children.

 Traumatic early events.
 Traumatic events at an early age can disrupt normal development of the central nervous system.
 This process continues through adolescence.

 Interventions for antisocial personality disorder can help you heal.
 The compassionate clinicians at Promises can help you or a loved one address the mental health issues that are hijacking your life.
-Call us today to learn which of our treatment programs are best for you: 844-876-5568
+Call us today to learn which of our residential treatment programs are best for you: 844-876-5568.

 To learn more about Antisocial Personality Disorder Treatment, call 844-876-5568